sharan-naribole/sharan-naribole.github.io/_pages/about.md

 [Read more ..]

-**Accepting invitations for conference/journal review invitations in the area of wireless communications and networking.
+**Accepting invitations for conference/journal reviews in the area of wireless communications and networking.
 Please contact by [email].**
 {: .notice--info}

 ## About Me